hoixw/CPSC-484-FinalProj/README.md

 - Initializes event listeners on DOM content load.
 - Adds listeners for table selection and hover effects on the SVG map.
+- Removes event listeners and overlap detectors as needed, to stop memory leaks and unintended actions.

 ### Table Interaction